IPQualityScore/NodeJSIPQSDeviceTracker/README.md

 ## Initialization

-First, import the IPQS device fingerprint tracker into your project:
+First, import the IPQualityScore device fingerprint tracker into your project:

 ```javascript
 import DeviceFingerprint from "node_js_ipqs_device_tracker";